mickeydev/mickeydev/README.md

 - 👋 Hi, I’m @mickeydev
-- 👀 I’m interested in Web Development, Java Programming and Python Programming, Web Development.
+- 👀 I’m interested in Web Development, Java Programming and Python Programming.
 - 🌱 I’m currently working on my front-end with javascript.
 Will be starting React Js soon...
 - 💞️ I’m looking to collaborate on Projects and solve some problems.
 - 📫 How to reach me